pbalm/CleaningDataProject/README.md

 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-These steps are referred to in the run_analysis.R script, indicating when a specific step is completed.
+These steps are referred to in the [run_analysis.R] script, indicating when a specific step is completed.

 ## Running the scripts

-Note that many steps in the analysis are done in functions, which for readability are in functions.R, so this script has to be sourced by run_analysis.R, and to source it, it will have to find it, of course.
+Note that many steps in the analysis are done in functions, which for readability are in [functions.R], so this script has to be sourced by [run_analysis.R], and to source it, it will have to find it, of course.
 Therefore, to run the code:

 - clone the Git repo
 - INSIDE the repo, unzip the data file for this project
 - call setwd("...") to change the working dir of R to the repo directory (which will end with "CleaningDataProject".
+- then source [run_analysis.R]

 ## What the scripts do